secretstartups/handbook/content/handbook/support/readiness/operations/docs/zendesk/agent_workspace.md

 ## The comments sorting is now reversed

-With agent worspace, the way the comments are displayed now mirror what our customers see.
-This means the oldest comment is at the top of the ticket and the nexest comment is at the bottom of the ticket.
+With agent workspace, the way the comments are displayed now mirror what our customers see.
+This means the oldest comment is at the top of the ticket and the latest comment is at the bottom of the ticket.

 When loading a ticket, you should also be put at the newest comment on the ticket (i.e. at the bottom of the ticket's comment section).